MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-The ClusterGEN code, first presented in Ref. \citet{Pizzuti:2019wte} is a generator for isolated, self-gravitating systems in dynamical equilibrium, populated by collisionless point-like tracers according to a spherical model.
-The code produces mock-data catalogs which serve as input for \emph{MG-MAMPOSSt}.
-The main purpose is to test the constraining power of the \emph{MG-MAMPOSSt} method for different modified gravity scenarios in ideal conditions where all the systematics are under control.
-The synthetic clusters can be built with different characteristic masses and scales, while the dynamics is assumed to be governed by the Jeans' equation \eqref{eq:ippo-jeans} with a Gaussian 3D distribution for the velocity field.
+The \textsc{ClusterGEN} code, first presented in \citet{Pizzuti:2019wte} is a generator for isolated, self-gravitating systems in dynamical equilibrium, populated by collisionless point-like tracers according to a spherical model.
+The code produces mock-data catalogs which serve as input for \textsc{MG-MAMPOSSt}.
+The main purpose is to test the constraining power of the \textsc{MG-MAMPOSSt} method for different modified gravity scenarios in ideal conditions where all the systematics are under control.
+The synthetic clusters can be built with different characteristic masses and scales, while the internal kinematics is assumed to be governed by the Jeans equation \eqref{eq:ippo-jeans} with a 3D Gaussian local velocity distribution function (VDFs).
+Now dynamical systems may have non-Gaussian local VDFs.
+The correct way to build a simulated spherical system in dynamical equilibrium is to use six-dimensional distribution functions, expressed in terms of the binding energy and angular momentum (\citealt{Kazantzidis04}), or in terms of action-angle variables (\citealt{vasiliev2019}).
+However, the \textsc{MAMPOSSt} procedure has been shown to work quite well in recovering the mass density and anisotropy profile of galaxy clusters (e.g. \citealt{Mamon01,Old15}) and dwarf spheroidal galaxies (\citealt{Read21}) assuming a Gaussian local VDF.
+In this paper, we aim to test \textsc{MG-MAMPOSSt} in an ideal scenario where the mass profile reconstruction is unbiased with respect to the set of synthetic haloes.
+As such, our mock catalog, generated by assuming a 3D Gaussian local VDF, provides useful hints to study the degeneracy between the free parameters of the model in a modified gravity framework.